 The mic's noise handling performance is poor.
 The mic sits far away from your mouth, and as a result, it has a hard time capturing your voice clearly, especially in noisy environments like a busy office.
 That said, if you're talking in a quieter environment, like at home, you won't have problems being heard clearly.

 The Bose QuietComfort II's battery performance is decent.
 Like the Bose QuietComfort Earbuds Truly Wireless, the manufacturer advertises them to last six hours continuously, and we measured over that.
 However, battery life can vary depending on use.
 Luckily, the carrying case holds three additional charges, which is handy in a pinch.
-At the moment, the right bud is the master bud, and you can't use the left bud alone.
-As soon as you put the right bud in the case, the left bud won't work.
-While this is inconvenient, Bose said they're working on a firmware update to add independent bud listening at a future date.
+Firmware update 1.3.26+g1226f68 also added single bud listening, so you can use either bud while the other one charges in the carrying case.
+If you're looking for in-ears with a longer continuous battery life, check out the Status Between Pro True Wireless.

 The Bose Music app is great.
 It's pretty simple to use and offers a lot of features.
 You can see a video of the app in use here.
 You can check the battery level, adjust volume, and remap controls.
 You can also select different modes, which you can then set to a custom amount of ANC, which is handy if you prefer more or less noise isolation depending on your activity or location.
 To ensure you get a good fit, there's an ear tip fit test, and there's a graphic EQ as well as presets to help you adjust their sound as well.